 [Interview] Talking with Linda Dishman, Executive Director of the LA Conservancy

 A preservationist from the beginning, Linda Dishman is leading the local preservation movement in Los Angeles, California as Executive Director of the LA Conservancy.
-She's seen a lot in her 20 years at the Conservancy, and in this interview, she reflects on past wins, losses, and what they've meant to the organization.
+She's seen a lot in her over 20 years at the Conservancy, and in this interview, she reflects on past wins, losses, and what they've meant to the organization.

 You've had an appreciation of historic places from the very beginning.
 What is one of the earliest memories you have of a place that captured your heart?